Sword Art Online: Hollow Fragment: Reception

 Following its release in the west, the game received mixed reviews.
 It has a score of 67 out of 100 on Metacritic.
 IGN awarded it a score of 5.5 out of 10, saying Sword Art Online's excellent combat is marred by a juvenile romance system, a horrible translation.
 Destructoid gave the game a rating of 7/10, noting that the game is solid and provides a fun experience, however may lack replay value, while Gaming Age gave the game a "B" score, praising the game environment and mechanics, although noting that the camera controls feel flawed.
 PlayStation Universe awarded it a score of 5.5 out of 10, saying "Sword Art Online: Hollow Fragment will only offer the most enjoyment to hardcore fans of the franchise that are willing to slog through the uninspired, tedious gameplay to get to the ample fan service on offer."
 GameZone gave a rating of 8/10, praising the amount of content available within the game.
-Twinfinite gave the game a 4/5, criticizing the steep learning curve and the dialogue translation, while finding the combat and game design to be positive, while Attack of the Fanboy referred to it as a solid RPG experience as long as one can look beyond the game's minor flaws.
-However, Hardcore Gamer rated Hollow Fragment a score of 1.5 out of 5, referring to it as a "bad game... the most debased, pandering garbage Japan has to offer... (a) rushed, broken, and imbecilic excuse for software" with "awful story, tedious combat, and inexcusable translation."
+Twinfinite gave the game a 4/5, criticizing the steep learning curve and the dialogue translation, while finding the combat and game design to be positive.
+Nevertheless, Hardcore Gamer rated Hollow Fragment a score of 1.5 out of 5, referring to it as a bad game and an imbecilic software, that is the most debase garbage Japan has to offer, and comes with an awful story, combat, and translation.